Turning your classroom into a collaborative learning community

 Students can be brutal.
 Sometimes they just aren’t in the mood to learn or they’ve had a bad day and want to take it out on me or other students in the class.
 But I’ve found that setting some behavioral rules, like raising hands to get my attention and coming prepared for class, from the beginning of the semester allows me to foster relationships with my students, and between students, and create a constructive learning environment without having to be super strict and authoritarian.

 – Build a classroom community — It’s important to make a powerful impression from the first day of class by setting the ground rules and energizing your students.
 How do you want your students to get your attention?
 What do they need to come to class with?
 You should also go over your policy on homework due dates and your expectations for students’ interactions with each other.
-It’s equally as important to discuss the overall goal of your class and foster a community among your students in order to give every student a space where their voice is respected.
+It’s equally as important to discuss the overall goal of your class and foster a collaborative learning community among your students in order to give every student a space where their voice is respected.
 If you teach a science class, define the key topics you’ll be learning, your expectations on what they should get out of the class and how they should work together to get there.
 If you can create an environment that your students feel comfortable and engaged in, then you can create a community where all of your students are striving towards their full potential.
 Ruben Brosbe made the switch from classroom management to community building and he’s not going back!
 Read more about his switch in this insightful post.

 – Create well-designed, engaging lessons — Fostering an effective learning environment for your students means getting them excited about the lesson.
 George Couros suggests asking yourself, “Would I want to be a learner in my own classroom?”, in order to reflect on your answer and continuously work to create an environment that students want to be a part of.
 (You can read more about Couros’s take in this post.)
 This also ties into building your classroom community.
 Instead of being the disciplinarian in front of the class, you then become the leader as the class works together towards a common goal.
 If the goal in a Freshman biology class is to learn about mammalian anatomy, you can get your students involved in the learning process by asking them what mammals they want to learn about and set one day aside a week to go over a student favorite.
 Giving students an environment where they have an active role in the learning process gets them excited about the lessons.

 Quick Tip: With Go Pollock’s Collaborative Challenges, you can create a narrative around your lessons that gives your class a common goal to strive for.
 All of your students will be actively engaged in the lesson and you can use the instantaneous insights to improve your lessons and make a greater impact.
-Plus, the challenges tie in your lesson to real-world problems, showing your students the relevancy of what you’re teaching!
+Plus, the challenges tie in your lesson to real-world problems, showing your students the relevance of what you’re teaching!

 Continuously challenge yourself — Classroom management isn’t a one-and-done task.
-Keep a timer on your desk (smartphones work wonders) to keep track of how much time you’re lecturing, how much time is spent on group work, if there’s time spent on in-class assignments, and any other tasks during class time.
+Keep a timer on your desk (smartphones work wonders) to keep track of how much time you’re lecturing, how much time is spent on group work, if there’s time spent on in-class assignments and any other tasks during class time.
 If you’re spending too much time on a task that isn’t helping your students reach the overall class goal, brainstorm on ways to use your time more effectively so that all of your students are able to reach their full potential.
 Maybe some of the in-class work should be homework so you can have a more productive discussion!